 - The Bible describes God as emotional in so many different passages and in so many different ways.
 God’s Wrath, the Joy of God, His Love.
 When one ties that with the concept of the Imago Dei, it seems reasonable to think that perhaps our limbic system (our seat of basic emotions and mood) is designed by God as such, in part, as a biochemical analogue to God’s emotional character.
 If the love is viewed so strongly in the Bible as to lead John to say that “God is love,” one must wonder if our emotions point more to our aspect of divinity rather than dirt.

 - Theodicy is that aspect of theology that wrestles with why there is suffering in the world.
 There are many theories, but the one that seems most Biblical and satisfying to me (and some others I have seen) is that God suffers with us in our suffering.
 As such, it seems more theologically sound to describe God as Empathic rather than Impassible.

 - John 3:16.
 This passage describes God as loving the world so much that He sacrificed His own Son for our benefit.
 This seems to be the very definition of being overwhelmed by emotion.
 It is hard to see what behavior would demonstrate being “more overwhelmed” by emotion than this.

 Our theology should be based on the Bible, the character of Jesus, and of God’s working in history.
-We really shouldn’t be looking to Aristotle or or the Quran for insight into the nature of God.
+We really shouldn’t be looking to Aristotle or the Quran for insight into the nature of God.
 Perhaps we can say that God is Ethically Immutable, but not Immutable overall.
 I think we should see God as Empathic rather than Impassible.
+Perhaps we could say that God’s emotions are constrained by His moral nature.
 And perhaps above all, God is Ineffable.
 Some day, prayerfully, we will truly know Him, for we will see Him as He truly is.